mwojtyczka/databricks-shared-clusters-cost-calculator/README.md

 ### Steps:

-1. Install the Databricks CLI (see [here](https://docs.databricks.com/dev-tools/cli/databricks-cli.html)).

-2. Authenticate to your Databricks workspace, if you have not done so already:
+1. Authenticate to your Databricks workspace, if you have not done so already:
     ```
     $ databricks configure
     ```
-3. Update job templates in [resources](resources) to provide parameters like output catalog, output schema etc.
+2. Update job templates in [resources](resources) to configure parameters like output catalog, output schema etc.

-4. Update bundle configuration under [databricks.yml](databricks.yml) to provide workspace host and user name to use for the deployment.
+3. Update bundle configuration under [databricks.yml](databricks.yml) to provide workspace host and user name to use for the deployment.

-5. Validate the bundle configuration:
+4. Validate the bundle configuration:
     ```
     $ databricks bundle validate --target dev
     ```

     Note that "dev" is the default target, so the `--target` parameter is optional here.

-6. Deploy a development copy of this project to the workspace:
+5. Deploy a development copy of this project to the workspace:
     ```
     $ databricks bundle deploy --target dev
     ```

-7. Similarly, if you want to deploy a production copy of this project to the workspace:
+6. Similarly, if you want to deploy a production copy of this project to the workspace:
    ```
    $ databricks bundle deploy --target prod
    ```

-8. Run the jobs:
+7. Run the jobs:

    a) Deploy tables:
    ```